 Letterman General Hospital for additional

-medical treatment.
-He was discharged from
+one half years.
+He was discharged from the

 returned home to Harrodsburg.

 It should be mentioned that William D. Sparrow Jr. grave did not have a headstone was until 1961, when his sister got a military headstone for the grave.